Build solidarity

 We partner with grassroots leaders to build inclusive coalitions, then platform them at the UN.
 Global recognition becomes pressure that catalyses local change.

-Since 2019, our Rights Experts programme has equipped 62 grassroots advocates from 19 countries with the legal knowledge and advocacy skills to lead change in their communities and at the UN.
+Our Community Rights Experts programme equips grassroots advocates with the legal knowledge and advocacy skills to lead change in their communities, and to carry their evidence all the way to the UN.

 We platform community voices at the UN Human Rights Council, ECOSOC, ACHPR and EU mechanisms.
 Local stories become global calls for justice that pressure governments to act.